Preemption Line: The Old and New Preemption Lines

 An interesting point is that there are two pre-emption lines: the Old and New (to the east of the Old); the area between is called the Gore (referring to a dressmaker's term for a wedge-shaped piece).
 This is because very soon after the original survey of 1788 it was suspected that this survey was in error, so a resurvey was commissioned in 1792.
-It showed that the first surveyors had used defective methods (or, as some allege but not proved fraudulent methods) so that the line, although beginning at the correct Pennsylvania boundary stone, was deflected about 2° west of north, hence the wedge shape (increasing in width to the north).
+It showed that the first surveyors had used defective methods (or, as some have alleged, but not proven, fraudulent methods) so that the line, although beginning at the correct Pennsylvania boundary stone, was deflected about 2° west of north, hence the wedge shape (increasing in width to the north).
 It is not a simple error, however; once the survey was about two miles west of the correct line it then ran closer to true north.
 The original error was in favor of New York, which issued titles in the Gore; most notably, the current city of Geneva was incorrectly assigned.
 The new survey was accepted, as it was performed with a high-precision German transit by Benjamin Ellicott, who had just assisted in the initial survey of the District of Columbia (see Boundary Markers of the Original District of Columbia).

 The magnitude of the error can be appreciated at Geneva: the true (new) line is at about the midpoint of Seneca Lake at the Seneca–Ontario County boundary, whereas the false (old) line is the present-day Pre-emption Road, which forms the western limits of the City of Geneva, about two miles west.